Boston-Software-Crafters/website/jobs.md

 - The job must be available to someone living in the Boston area.
 Either it's in the Boston area, or remote is OK.
 - The name of the hiring firm must be clearly provided.
 No mystery firms hidden behind a hiring agency.

-If your job posting meets these simple rules, feel free to s post it to the [#jobs channel in Slack][slack].
+If your job posting meets these simple rules, feel free to s post it to the #jobs channel in [Slack](slack.md).
 Messages posted to Slack are subject to after-the-fact moderation.

 Some suggestions/requests: